ObolNetwork/obol-docs/docs/int/quickstart/advanced/push-metrics.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 description: Add monitoring credentials to help the Obol Team monitor the health of your cluster
 ---

-# Push metrics to Obol Monitoring
+# Push Metrics to Obol Monitoring

 :::info
 This is **optional** and does not confer any special privileges within the Obol Network.